benhoskings/babushka/README.markdown

 n.b.
 ---

 A dep run any code.
-Run deps of unknown origin at your own risk, and when choosing dep sources to add, use the best security there is--a network of trust.
+Run deps of unknown origin at your own risk, and when choosing dep sources to add, use the best security there is: a network of trust.

 Many deps will change your system irreversibly, which is kind of the whole point, but it has to be said anyway.
 Use caution and always have a backup.